-In Fig. 3, we can see how the exergy content depends on the temperature.
-Exergy becomes almost equivalent to energy at very large values of temperature.
-In Fig. 3, some different forms of heat are marked.
-The temperature of the environment is 15°C.
+In fig. 3 we can see how the exergy content depends on the temperature.
+Exergy becomes almost equivalent to energy at very large values of the temperature.

+In fig. 3 are marked some different forms of heat.
+The temperature of the environment is 15° C.

-Let us now look upon two common exergy conversion processes, fuels converted into heat in industrial processes and fuels or electricity converted into heat in space heating.
+Let us now look upon two common exergy converting processes, fuels converted into heat in industrial processes and fuels or electricity converted into heat in space-heating.

-In the first case, we have a constant need of heat independent of small variations in the ambient temperature.
+In the first case we have a constant need of heat independent of small variations in the ambient temperature.
 This means that the exergy content of the produced heat is fairly well defined.

-In space heating the situation is more complicated as the need of heating is entirely dependant on the ambient temperature.
-We now consider the indoor temperature, 20°C or 293 K, as constant.
-The exergy content of the indoor heat then varies with the outdoor temperature according to Fig. 4.
+In space-heating the situation is more complicated as the need for heating is entirely depending on the ambient temperature.
+We now consider the indoor temperature, 20° C or 293 K, as constant.
+The exergy content of the indoor heat then varies with the outdoor temperature according to fig. 4.